Fzhut0/Match3/README.md

 Mass bomb - destroys all objects in area of itself (has to be matched again with same color)

-Both objects are spawned for fixed amount of matches.
+Both objects are spawned after getting match of fixed amount of balls.